Strategies in Urban Affordability

 Community Upcycling Clothing Swaps: Clothing swaps empower individuals by providing an affordable option for residents to clothe their families, fashionistas to update their wardrobes, and community members to have a social space to reconnect while they “shop”.
 BestEventsInVancouver.com hosts a variety of clothing swaps on a regular basis: https://besteventsinvancouver.com/clothing-swaps/

 Apartment Free Store: A free zone was set up in my apartment complex.
-The setup is basic with shelf to house the free stuff, a bulletin board for posting notices.
-Residents and visitors are free to get rid of their stuff in an indoor covered area (rather than the alleyway) and for other residents to get first picks of new to them treasures.
-From clothing, to wine, to lulu lemon and Mountain equipment Bags, stationary supplies, clothing for animals, and more I never know what to expect when I’m on my way out.
+The setup is basic with a small shelving unit to house the free stuff and a bulletin board for posting notices.
+Residents and visitors are free to leave their free gifts in an indoor covered area (rather than the alleyway) and for other residents to get first picks of new to them treasures.
+From clothing, to wine, to Lulu Lemon and Mountain Equipment Co-op bags, stationary supplies, clothing for animals, and more.
+I never know what surprises to expect when I’m on my way out!

 The Free Market: Offered at Grandview Park every second Sunday in the summers.
-This concept is exactly how it sounds, a pop up style store where everything is free for the giving of the taking.
+This concept is exactly how it sounds, a pop up style store where everything is free for the taking.
+Donations are always gratefully accepted.

-Alleyways: At the end of the month in the summer there is no shortage of castaway options up for grabs.
-Usually mattresses and furniture, sometimes kitchen gadgets and electronics.
-Once well cleaned, many items can be repaired or upcycled into fully functional options for everyday living.
+Alleyways: At the end of the month in the summer, there is no shortage of castaway items up for grabs.
+Usually toys and furniture, sometimes kitchen gadgets and electronics.
+Once cleaned, many items can be repaired or upcycled into fully functional options for everyday living.